Binary Options Under Increasing Fire as Israel Proposes Ban

 Canadian Pressure on Binary Industry

-The Canadian authorities’ desire to completely eliminate binary trading is evidenced by the extremely broad definition of binary options trading used in the proposed legislation, which would specifically prohibit “bet options”, “all-or-nothing options”, “digital options”, or “asset-or-nothing options”.
+The Canadian authorities’ desire to eliminate binary trading is evidenced by the expansive definition of binary options trading used in the proposed legislation, which would explicitly prohibit “bet options”, “all-or-nothing options”, “digital options”, or “asset-or-nothing options”.

 The nationwide proposal follows on the heels of Quebec’s financial markets authority (AMF) putting forth a proposed ban on trading any binary options that have expiration terms of less than 30 days.